Last Updated on December 15, 2022 by Jayprakash Prajapati

 8. Multiple Accountability.

 Under this MBO, accountability for results is not particularly centralized. numbers.
 Rather it is accountable to every member of the organization.
 And meeting the goals set for it.
 And many centers of accountability discourage ‘buck-passing’ and ‘credit grabbing’.
-And the MBO establishes a system of decentralized planning with centralized Control.
+The MBO establishes a system of decentralized planning with centralized Control.

 9. Comprehensive.